NalinDalal/Cohort-2/week_3/readme.md

 from 7.js or whatever,we did that part to successfully,with it's own documentation 7,8,9.js

+## Problems:
+Data stored in memory-> Static,Lost when server is restart
+                     -> Multiple Servers in the world BackEnd connection to database using Mongoose

 # MiddleWares
 Middlewares-function having access to request objects 10.js